1934 Trinity Hilltoppers football team

 The 1934 Trinity Hilltoppers football team was an American football team that represented Trinity College during the 1934 college football season.
 In its third season under head coach Dan Jessee, the team compiled a perfect 7–0 record, shut out five opponents, and outscored all opponents by a total of 187 to 13.
-Halfback Mickey Kobrowsky was the team's star ball carrier.
+Halfback Mickey Kobrosky was the team's star ball carrier.
 The team played its home games at Trinity Field in Hartford, Connecticut.